cemu-project/cemu_graphic_packs/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Mention a brief description of your request.
+A clear and concise description description of your request.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context and/or screenshots about the feature request here.